 The Internal Revenue Code requires that income, gain, loss and deduction attributable to appreciated or depreciated property that is contributed to a partnership in exchange for a partnership interest in the partnership must be allocated so that the contributing partner is charged with, or benefits from, respectively, the unrealized gain or unrealized loss, referred to as "Built-in Gain" and "Built-in Loss," respectively, associated with the property at the time of its contribution to the partnership.
 Our Partnership Agreement provides that the adjusted tax basis of the oil and natural gas properties contributed to us will be allocated to the partners of the combining partnership that contributed the properties for the purpose of separately determining depletion deductions.
-Any gain or loss recognized by us on the disposition of any oil and natural gas property contributed to us will be allocated to the partnership that contributed the property contributed to us will be allocated to the partners of the combining partnership that contributed the property, in proportion to their percentage interest in the combining partnership, to take into account any Built-in Gain or Built-in Loss.
+Any gain or loss recognized by us on the disposition of any oil and natural gas property contributed to us will be allocated to the partners of the combining partnership that contributed the property, in proportion to their percentage interest in the combining partnership, to take into account any Built-in Gain or Built-in Loss.
 This method of allocating Built-in Gain and Built-in Loss is not specifically permitted by the Treasury regulations, and the IRS may challenge this method.
 Such a challenge, if successful, could cause you to recognize more taxable income or less taxable loss on an ongoing basis in respect of your common units.